MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/sourceFileUpload/README.md

 # get one or multiple sample names, with user overrides
 # arguments allow different means of filtering and sample matching
 names <- getSampleNames(rows = TRUE, sampleIds = NULL, sampleUniqueIds = NULL, makeUnique = FALSE)
 name  <- getSampleName(sample) # sample is a one row of the samples() table

 # get the unique identifiers of samples
-uids <- getSampleUniqueIds(samples=NULL, rows=TRUE, sourceId=NULL)
+uids <- getSampleUniqueIds(samples = NULL, rows = TRUE, sourceId = NULL)

-# get a full source, i.e., data package, entry from its ID
+# get a full source, i.e., data package, metadata entry from its ID
 source <- getSourceFromId(sourceId)

 # get a packaged file from a data source by the file's type or name
 dataFileName <- getSourceFile(source, fileType)
-dataFilePath <- getSourceFilePath(sourceId, fileType, parentDir=NULL) # when we know a file by type
-dataFilePath <- expandSourceFilePath(sourceId, fileName, parentDir=NULL) # when we know a file by name
+dataFilePath <- getSourceFilePath(sourceId, fileType, parentDir = NULL) # when we know a file by type dataFilePath <- expandSourceFilePath(sourceId, fileName, parentDir=NULL) # when we know a file by name

 # get the project name of a data source by ID